 Please note: Pets are not allowed in the city parks or on the trails from May 15 - Sept.
 15.

 This program allows families, organizations and businesses to adopt a section of the bike trail and provide periodic maintenance.
 This program has been very successful and there are only a limited number of trail sections remaining to be adopted.
-Contact Leisure Services for more information.
+Contact the Parks Division for more information.

 About Bicycle Trail Crossings